 This is your choice if you don’t want to limit your options.
 The filter lets the entire light spectrum pass, from Ultraviolet to Infrared.
-You can then select the desired spectrum by placing a filter on your lens.
+You can then select the desired output by placing a filter on your lens.
 This approach is a combination of using infrared filters and camera conversion.
 While this is the most flexible option, it is also less convenient.
 You will need to carry multiple filters or at least step-up rings for all your lenses.

 5.Issues you need to be aware of

-White balance issues
+5a.White balance issues

 Infrared pictures in Lightroom

-You can reduce the red cast somehow by setting the right white balance in camera, but usually what you will see right after the import is similar to the example above.
+You can reduce the red cast somehow by setting the right white balance in camera.
+But usually what you will see right after the import is similar to the example above.
 This is true even if you did follow the the instructions above and the pictures on the back of your camera did not look bad at all.
 This issue is caused by limitations in the software.
 I wrote an article about how to fix this and set the proper white balance in Lightroom.
 If you use different software to edit your pictures, this issue probably does not affect you.

 In fact, I have often found the opposite to be true.
+See my Olympus MFT lens infrared performance review for a few examples.
 When the lens is not suitable for infrared photography, you will see a hot spot on your picture.
 A hot spot is is a circular area in the center of your picture, with a visible brightness (and often also a color) shift: